What is ERP?

 One of the best features of Epicor ERP is its multi-faceted functionality.
 It’s an inventory, accounting, and customer relationship management platform in one.
 You can even use it for solid pre-production materials planning.

-If you’re currently using all these and you wish to use, even more, you need to factor them in during hardware sizing.
+If you’re currently using all these and wish to use them even more, you need to factor them in during hardware sizing.
 That’s because the more apps you use, the greater your physical storage and RAM needs are.
 Failure to consider these other apps can make your software and hardware inefficient.

 That said, a small ERP’s standard load should ideally not go over 15 Office and data collection users.
 The system should also have a minimum of 32 GB of RAM.
 It must also have at least 2 HDDs worth 300 GB or 4 SDDs with 400 GB of space.

-Moreover, there are special considerations for heavy processing and automation tasks.
-Especially if you process over 25,000 transactions in any given one-hour period of a business day.
+Moreover, there are special considerations for heavy processing and automation tasks if you process over 25,000 transactions in any given one-hour period of a business day.

-As you can see, things can quickly get very confusing when it comes to hardware sizing.
+As you can see, things can quickly get very confusing regarding hardware sizing.
 What’s more, the figures above are only for a small ERP user base.
 So, you can expect sizing to be even more complex for larger groups of ERP users.

 Sizing Should Also Include Your System’s Future Growth